ksadovi/transit_credit-access/README.md

 ## Timeline
 - [ ] **Aug.-Sept.
 2022** I am using this period to gather a robust literature review (or at least as robust as possible).
 My aim is to read 3-4 papers per week.
 I will save each paper in my `Literature` folder, and summarize and document my thoughts in my `Lit Review.docx` file.
+- [ ] **Jan.-Feb.
+2023** I plan to have a presentation ready for an RA brownbag presentation, then an HBS brownbag presentation.